nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Model for Tasks (Todos, Deadlines & Events)

-The classes and implementations used to model various Tasks (e.g. Todos, Deadlines & Events) are facilitated by `CompletableTodo`, `CompletableDeadline` and '`Repeatable` abstract classes.
-This design is similar to the Contact model from AB3.
+The classes and implementations used to model various Tasks (i.e. Todos, Deadlines & Events) are facilitated by `CompletableTodo`, `CompletableDeadline` and '`Repeatable` abstract classes.

 The client creates a concrete `Todo`, `Deadline` or `Event` that encapsulates all information related to these Tasks.
 Each concrete `Todo`, `Deadline` or `Event` implements the `CompletableTodo`, `CompletableDeadline` and '`Repeatable` abstract classes respectively.
-Each `Completable` and `Repeatable` abstract class specifies specific behaviors.

-Given below is an example usage scenario and how the mechanism behaves at each step.

-Step 1.
-The user executes the command `addD`, which adds a Deadline to a project specified in the command.

-Step 2.
-The `Deadline` object is created during  the parsing of a user's command.
-The `Deadline` object requires a description & LocalDate.

-Step 3.
-The `Deadline` object is then passed as a parameter in a created `AddDeadlineCommand` that would be executed.

-Step 4.
-During it's execution, the `Deadline` object would be added to a `DeadlineList` that is stored in a `Project`.
+Each of the `Completable` and `Repeatable` abstract classes specify behaviors specific to them.
+In particular, `Completable` should support being marked as done and `Repeatable` should support repetition.
+Furthermore, `Completable` has been further broken down into `CompletableTodo` and `CompletableDeadline` to facilitate Deadlines having an associated date.

+`CompletableTodo`
+    * Holds:
+      * A String: Description
+      * A Boolean: isDone

+`CompletableDeadline`
+    * Holds:
+      * A String: Description
+      * A Boolean: isDone
+      * A Date: By

+`Repeatable`
+    * Holds:
+      * A String: Description
+      * A Date: Date
+      * A Time: Time
+      * A Boolean: isWeekly

 #### Design Considerations